maulik-work/agentic-trading-floor/README.md

 goes through `record_trade`, so there's a full history of what the system considered even when it chose not to trade.

+**Each person gets their own portfolio:** the dashboard's "Profile name" field (reflected in the URL as `?profile=yourname`) selects a separate `data/portfolios/<name>.json` file.
+Different people using the same deployed link never see or affect each other's paper trades.
+The same profile name always returns the same portfolio, so bookmarking `yourapp.streamlit.app/?profile=yourname` gets you back to your own data.

 ## Setup (local)

 ```bash